mikekubacki/neo4jtraining/README.md

 # Neo4j training day

+* Note: This repository has been moved over from https://gitlab.com/mikekubacki/neo4jtraining/. *

 ## Basic concepts

 The ID's are not needed, also the relationships depends on the questions asked.